Softvelum/mp4-hls-transmuxer/README.md

 This product is released under MIT license.

 Please also take a look at our Nimble HTTP Streamer, the HLS edge server: https://wmspanel.com/nimble .
-MP4 to HLS transmuxing tool is made as investigate for further implementation as part of Nimble Streamer transmuxing feature set.
+MP4 to HLS transmuxing tool is made as investigate for further implementation of Nimble Streamer transmuxing feature set.